sandialabs/slycat/docs/setup-clients.rst

 See Also
 --------

--  :ref:`restful-api` - Details the underlying Slycat HTTP API, which can be used with any programming language.
+-  :ref:`rest-api` - Details the underlying Slycat HTTP API, which can be used with any programming language.